Pelorus Bridge Activities Attractions Travel Guide Weather

 5. Drive Down French Pass

 If twisty gravel roads don't scare you, the French Pass Road will not disappoint!
 The road begins in Okiwi Bay and passes through a section of native forest before opening out to open vistas of the French Pass Peninsula and D'Urville Island.
-Short treks along the road will lead you to vistas with views of whirlpools and calm secluded beaches.
+Short treks along the road will lead you to vistas with views of whirlpools and calm, secluded beaches.

 Marlborough Sounds